 If you are in good health, visiting Disney World while pregnant is fun and easy.
-You can enjoy most of the Disney magic without restriction, and there are plenty of ways to stay occupied if other members of your family simply have to ride Space Mountain or Expedition Everest.
+You can enjoy most of the Disney magic without restriction, and there are plenty of ways to stay occupied if other members of your family ride the bigger roller coasters.

 - Visit during the off-season: The Florida heat will be brutal during the summer months, and most watery rides are off-limits to pregnant riders.
 Visit Disney World in the fall, winter, or early spring and take advantage of comfortable temperatures and low crowd levels.

 - Have a check-up before you travel: Schedule your doctor's appointment for just before you leave; you'll feel better about your trip if you've recently seen the doctor and been confirmed healthy.
 Make sure you pack your doctors' contact info and their 24-hour call-in line number, just in case.
 While medical attention is available near Disney World, your own doctor can answer questions and give advice over the phone if needed.

 - Follow the map: Each Disney World theme park map has keys that show you which rides have height restrictions.
 Most height restricted rides are also unsuitable for women in the second or third trimester.
 Use the map keys, and you'll avoid walking all the way across the Animal Kingdom before you discover that Dinosaur! is off limits.

 - Stay deluxe: Consider staying at one of Disney's deluxe resorts if you are traveling while pregnant.
 You'll have access to more amenities, larger rooms, and on-site dining, so you can find everything you need without leaving your resort.